MohamedBakoush/PROCESS-STREAM-MEDIA/readme.md

 While WatchVideoByLink has many flaws, some more obvious than others, at the time of creation, I marvelled at it as my fine work, but as of now (7 Dec 2023), it haunts me.
 As it's an application that I like to use but hate to like, its sucks energy when downloading; the design is only optimal for desktop users with a bunch more features one can nitpick on.

-PROCESS-VIDEO-XXX is a homage to WatchVideoByLink, aiming to improve my creation from scratch, developing something I can track and maintain until I die or lose interest.
+PROCESS-STREAM-MEDIA is a homage to WatchVideoByLink, aiming to improve my creation from scratch, developing something I can track and maintain until I die or lose interest.

 ## STILL PROTOTYPING ...
 THINGS MAY CHANGE